This leaflet provides a checklist of things that may help you to lose weight.

 Briefly, a healthy diet means:

-- Making up the bulk of most meals with starch-based foods (such as cereals, bread, potatoes, rice, pasta).
+- Making up a third of most meals with starch-based foods (such as cereals, bread, potatoes, rice, pasta).
 Wholegrain starch-based foods should be eaten when possible.

 - Eating plenty of fibre in your diet.
 Foods rich in fibre include wholegrain bread, brown rice and pasta, oats, peas, lentils, grain, beans, fruit, vegetables and seeds.

-- Having at least five portions of a variety of fruit and vegetables per day.
+- Having at least five portions, or ideally 7-9 portions, of a variety of fruit and vegetables per day.
 These should be in place of foods higher in fat and calories.
 For example, fruit makes a good, healthy snack if you feel hungry.

 - Limiting fatty food such as fatty meats, cheeses, full-cream milk, fried foods, butter, etc. Use low-fat options where possible.
 Examples are: